thomas-melville/myNotes/General/Career_Development/Linux/Linux_Commands/df.md

-Content-Type: text/x-zim-wiki
+# df

-Wiki-Format: zim 0.4
+disk free.
-Creation-Date: 2017-01-04T11:36:53+00:00
+examines file system capacity and usage. show info about the file system on which each file resides, or all file systems by default.

-###### df ######
+## arguments

-Created Wednesday 04 January 2017
+-h  human readable

-show info about the file system on which each file resides, or all file systems by default
+-T  show FS type